-By creating the right learning environment as part of the EEDSM programme, the South African government, through joint initiatives between the Departments of Science & Technology (DST), the Department of Energy (DoE) and a number of South African universities, expects that participating small and medium sized service organisations will: (i) develop core-learning competencies to enhance their performance and (ii) reduce the high transaction and pre-investment development costs.
+By creating the right learning environment as part of the EEDSM programme, the South African government, through joint initiatives between the Departments of Science & Technology (DST), the Department of Energy (DoE) and a number of South African universities (who all enrich the above mentioned stakeholder learning support context), expects that participating small and medium sized service organisations will: (i) develop core-learning competencies to enhance their performance and (ii) reduce the high transaction and pre-investment development costs.
 There are viable reasons for the high levels of government interest in the development of core-learning competencies among the ESCOs.
 For example, in order to meet the South Africa’s ever growing demand for sustainable energy, the South African National Energy Development Institute (a joint venture between the DST and the DoE) has identified EEDSM as primary national research and development theme.
 Essential context here is provided by our earlier assertion of arguably higher-than-average business failure rates of small and medium sized businesses and enterprises in South Africa.
 This creates a plain need for success stories and associated lessons.

 4.4 Analytical framework

-The use of operations management case studies (and associated guidance) remains particularly popular (Barratt et al., 2011) Often focusing on behavioural reality, such studies nonetheless also resonate with the sociological traditions of verstehende espoused by Weber (1949), by pointing to the importance of shared and communicable meaning, over and above narrow concern with individual behaviour and the meaningful understanding which individuals use for self-reflection.
-Such literature, being socially rather than individually focused, therefore has particular relevance to organisational over individual learning.
+The use of operations management case studies (and associated guidance) remains popular (Barratt et al., 2011).
+Often behaviourally focussed, such studies nonetheless also resonate with the sociological traditions of verstehende espoused by Weber (1949), by pointing to the importance of shared and communicable meaning, over and above narrow concern with individual behaviour and the meaningful understanding which individuals use for self-reflection.
+Such literature, being socially rather than individually focused, therefore has particular relevance to organisational over individual learning – and in particular to aspects of meaningfulness, pertaining to trust, utility, etc., that differentiate knowledge from information

+We also regarded process context for learning as significant.
 We specifically took into consideration Bitran and Lojo’s (1993) delineation of operations into three specific functional analytical units.
-These focus on: (i) internal operational processes, (ii) external operational processes which engagement with stakeholders and (iii) the process and institutional framework guiding manager-stakeholder interaction.
-Our study, while focusing on the second functional analytical unit, does however take into stock the various challenges and complexities that flow across the three analytical units, considering in particular that many important ambiguities (challenging organisational learning) may emerge from within these areas of intersect.
+These focus on: (i) internal operational processes, (ii) external operational processes engaged with stakeholders and (iii) the process and institutional framework guiding manager-stakeholder interaction.
+Our study, while focusing on the second functional analytical unit, does however take stock of the various challenges and complexities that flow across the three analytical units, considering in particular that many important ambiguities (challenging organisational learning) may emerge from within these areas of intersect.
 This is operationalised via interviews of key actors within the case organisations.

 4.5 Research data